PavelJancik/starship/README.md

 ## Credits

-- Developed by [Your Name]
+- Developed by Pavel Jančík
-- Graphics and sounds by [Your Name or sources]
+- Graphics and music by Pavel Jančík